bixycler/UniinfoNotes/pages/Workspace.md

 					- Each access of an old work from a new context reveals a new ((66723642-58f1-4a74-bba3-0108f14c6bac)), new ((667d0b78-fff6-49bc-90d5-165648ed56d3)), hence the old work should be updated to reflect this new view.
 					- When a later access shows any difficulty in understanding or any inconsistency, the old work should be reorganized.
 					- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) the more accesses to a work, the better organized that work will be.
+			- Solution to my problem of "wandering, lost in complexity": shift from depth-first to breadth-first traversal collapsed:: true
+			  :LOGBOOK:
+			  CLOCK: [2024-09-19 Thu 12:24:53]
+			  :END:
+				- when it's too deep with analytics (differential), it's too abstract, lacking context, groundless, formless, messy, collapsed, the object is sliced into disconnected parts
+				- traversal on the breadth with CIfEr provides context, condition (duyên), form to stretch the loop out to be a full circle 🌕, to be the whole
 		- [!]
 The issue of love, i.e. emotional attatchment
 		  collapsed:: true
 			- Deep inside, i feel the suffering of people as my suffering... but it seems to be my too much magnification via my own lens.